-These are my thoughts on a wide variety of topics: my role as chair of trustees at Lincoln Drill Hall and of the Lincoln Book Festival.
-I also write on the plight of refugees and the EU.
-My other blogs, http://www.philwilliamswriter.co.uk, talk about my book, Ordnance, published June 2018 and http://williamsmithwilliams.co.uk about my biography of William Smith Williams who was first to recognise the genius of Charlotte Bronte.
+I am a biographer.
+These are my thoughts on a number of topics: my role as chair at Lincoln Drill Hall and of the Lincoln Book Festival.
+I also write on the plight of refugees, the EU and book reviews.
+My other blogs http://williamsmithwilliams.co.uk talk about my biography of William Smith Williams who was first to recognise the genius of Charlotte Bronte and http://www.philwilliamswriter.co.uk about my books on how the army was supplied in the world wars, Ordnance and War on Wheels

 On the anniversary of some women first exercising their right